Padi Tiruvalleeswarar Temple - Chennai, India

 History:

-The temple was rebuilt by Kulotunga Chola III in the 12th century CE and was renovated later by Krishna Deva Raya.
+The temple was reconstructed by Kulotunga Chola III in the 12th century CE and later renovated by Krishna Deva Raya.

 Temple Layout: